cryptimeleon/subzero/README.md

 xPrimePrime
 ```

-The variable can have a terminating underscore, or terminating substring 'Bar', to add a bar over the variable name.
+The variable can have a terminating underscore, or terminating substring `Bar`, to add a bar over the variable name.
 ```
 x_
 xBar
 ```

-The variable can have a terminating tilde, or terminating substring 'Tilde', to add a tilde over the variable name.
+The variable can have a terminating tilde, or terminating substring `Tilde`, to add a tilde over the variable name.

 ```
 x~
 xTilde
 ```

-The variable can have a terminating substring 'Hat', to add a hat over the variable name.
+The variable can have a terminating substring `Hat`, to add a hat over the variable name.
 Although intuitive, the caret cannot be used to add a hat as it is used as the exponentiation operator.

 ```
 xHat
 ```

-The variable can have a nonstarting and nonterminating underscore, or a nonstarting and nonterminating substring 'Sub', to add the portion immediately after as a subscript.
+The variable can have a nonstarting and nonterminating underscore, or a nonstarting and nonterminating substring `Sub`, to add the portion immediately after as a subscript.
 ```
 x_2
 x_new